Isaccea: Mediaeval history

-By the beginning of the 16th century, a new danger arose for the Ottoman border on the Lower Danube: the Cossacks from Ukraine, who, in 1603, reached Oblucița and set the town on fire.
+By the beginning of the 16th century, a new danger arose for the Ottoman border on the Lower Danube: the Cossacks from Ukraine who, in 1603, crossed the Ottoman border, reached Oblucița and set the town on fire.
 Sultan Osman II began a series of campaigns against the Cossacks and, as part of his fortification of the border, in 1620, a new fort was built in Isaccea, but in a different place.

-On 6 October 1598, Mihai Viteazul defeated the Ottoman army at Oblucița, recapturing the town.
-The following year, in March 1599, the Ottomans' army took back the town and went into incursions into Wallachia, Mihai's response being to go beyond the Danube and attack the town of Oblucița.
-After Mihai's death in 1601, the town was regained by the Ottomans.
+On 6 October 1598, Michael the Brave defeated the Ottoman army at Oblucița, recapturing the town.
+Following March, the Ottoman army took back the town and started conducting incursions into Wallachia, with Michael's response being to again cross the Danube and attack Oblucița.
+After Michael's death in 1601, the town was regained by the Ottomans.

-In December 1673, at the Ottoman army camp in Isaccea, Dumitrașcu Cantacuzino was chosen Prince of Moldavia.
+In December 1673, at the Ottoman Army camp in Isaccea, Dumitrașcu Cantacuzino was chosen Prince of Moldavia.